Farshidbagheri/GOAMLP/README.md

-# GOAMLP: A Novel Optimization Algorithm for Intrusion Detection Systems (IDS)
+# GOAMLP: Network Intrusion Detection with Multilayer Perceptron and Grasshopper Optimization Algorithm

 ## Introduction
-GOAMLP (Genetic Optimized Adaptive Multi-Layer Perceptron) is a novel machine learning algorithm specifically designed to optimize Intrusion Detection Systems (IDS) by leveraging genetic algorithms.
-This repository contains the implementation of the GOAMLP algorithm along with datasets and evaluation metrics.
+GOAMLP combines the Grasshopper Optimization Algorithm (GOA) with Multi-Layer Perceptron (MLP) networks to enhance the performance of Intrusion Detection Systems (IDS).
+GOA is a swarm-based optimization technique inspired by the natural behavior of grasshoppers.
+This algorithm is known for its strong exploration and exploitation capabilities, making it effective for training neural networks like MLP.

-The GOAMLP algorithm aims to enhance the accuracy, sensitivity, and specificity of IDS by integrating genetic optimization with multi-layer perceptron networks.
-The project is based on the paper published by Farshid Bagheri and collaborators, where the results demonstrate significant improvements compared to existing methods.
+This repository contains the implementation of the GOAMLP algorithm along with datasets and evaluation metrics as described in the published paper.

 🔗 **Link to the published paper:** [IEEE Xplore](https://ieeexplore.ieee.org/document/9272378)

 ---

 ## Algorithm Overview
-The GOAMLP algorithm integrates Genetic Optimization techniques with MLP (Multi-Layer Perceptron) to enhance IDS performance.
-The primary objective is to minimize error rates while maximizing detection accuracy.
+The GOAMLP algorithm uses the Grasshopper Optimization Algorithm (GOA) to optimize the weights and biases of a Multi-Layer Perceptron (MLP).
+This hybrid approach aims to improve the accuracy, sensitivity, and specificity of IDS by finding optimal solutions through the GOA's exploration and exploitation mechanisms.

-### Key Features:
+### 📝 Key Features:
 - High accuracy and sensitivity for intrusion detection.
-- Genetic optimization to improve model adaptability.
+- Grasshopper Optimization Algorithm (GOA) for improved training of MLP.
 - Applicable to various IDS datasets, including KDD and UNSW-NB15.
 - Efficient computational performance with reduced error rates.